Impact of overlapping signals on parameterized post-Newtonian coefficients in tests of gravity: Simulation setup

 As for the detector, we choose the ET as an example, which is expected to detect thousands of OSs per year~\citep{Pizzati:2021apa}.
 We will use the designed ET-D sensitivity curve~\citep{Punturo:2010zz,Hild:2010id,Maggiore:2019uih}.

 Now we introduce the population model.
 When generating OSs, we inject signal 1 and signal 2 with GR waveform, which requires the binary masses, the luminosity distance and the time of coalescence of the two signals.
 We also request the SNR of signal 1 to be larger than 30 to ensure the validity of FM approximation.
+For the secondary signal, which is randomly drawn from population samples, we require its SNR to be smaller than that of the primary.
+Our treatment here is somehow arbitrary, but reasonable.
+More sophisticated treatments might be adopted in future studies.

 The BBH mass population is generated according to the POWER+PEAK phenomenological model given in \cite{LIGOScientific:2018jsj,KAGRA:2021duu}.
 For the distribution of the luminosity distance, we adopt the model given in \cite{Regimbau:2016ike}, which gives the merger rate in the detector frame,